NxthingbutV0id/Cirnos-Circuits/README.md

 	- 3 bit row selector (runs top down, 1 to 7, 0 is always blank)

 - Sideways Logic Gates!
-	- And, Or, Xor, Nand, Nor, and Xnor BUT ON THEIR SIDES!!!!

-- Byte and Word Relays
+- 8, 16, 32, and 64 bit Relays
-- Byte D-Latch
+- 8, 16, and 32 bit D-Latch
-- Bit, Byte, and Word D-Flip Flops
+- 1, 8, 16, and 32 bit D-Flip Flops
-- Byte and Word Comparators
+- 8, 16, 32, and 64 bit Comparators
-- BCD to binary Converter (19 digits to QWord)
+- BCD to binary Converter (19 digits to 64 bits)
-- Edge Detecter (Rising and Falling)
+- Edge Detector (Rising and Falling)
-- JK FlipFlop
+- JK Flip-Flop
-- SR Latch
+- SR-Latch
+- (*New!*) 8, 16, 32, and 64 bit Printers
+- (*New!*) Half, Single, and Double Precision Float Printers
+- (*New!*) 8 Bit Adder

 ## Future Plans:

-### Coded, Not Implemented

-- Dword and QWord Comparators
 - Binary to BCD 7 segment with ripple blanking and negative support
 - Binary to Fractional BCD (fixed point values from 0.0000... to 0.9999...)
 - Program Counter

-### Not Coded
+- 16 and 32 bit Adder
+- Subtracters
+- Multipliers
+- Dividers
 - Pulse Extender
+- Thinner switches
 - 14 and 16 segment displays
 - Text input to Binary (type in "42", output 101010)
 - Stack